bxparks/bigquery-schema-generator/README.md

 input data file to deduce the table's schema.
 It prints the JSON formatted schema file on the STDOUT.
 There are at least 3 ways to run this script:

+1\.
+Shell script installed by pip3

-1) If you installed using `pip3`, then it should have installed a small helper script named `generate-schema` in your local `./bin` directory of your current environment (depending on whether you are using a virtual environment).
+If you installed using `pip3`, then it should have installed a small helper script named `generate-schema` in your local `./bin` directory of your current environment (depending on whether you are using a virtual environment).